 The location of water pockets will inhibit this to start.
 Be sure to leave a border two tiles thick of non-sand elements around water pockets to ensure the water pressure doesn’t burst through the walls.
 One other item you might not want to dig up are wild Bristle Blossom.
 Try build around them until you have a nice farm going.
 If you were trapped on a desert island, you wouldn’t cut down all the coconut trees would you?

-In the image below I’ve built a one-way bathroom containing an Outhouse on the side of my base.
+In the image below I’ve built a one-way bathroom containing an Outhouse on the side of the base.
 Dupes can only enter/exit through one path.
 Upon exiting, they must pass by the Wash Basin.
 The arrow on the Wash Basin indicates that when a dupe passes the building in that direction, they must use the basin.

 The Basin is important because using the Outhouse results in the dupe being covered in germs.
 Clicking the germ filter view in the top right of the screen gives a view of germs across the map.
-The below image is taken after the dupe used the Outhouse but before they have based the basin.
+The below image is taken after the dupe used the Outhouse but before they have passed the basin.

 The room size we set up above is already useful as it gives us space for four basins and toilets in our bathroom.
 Two should be safe for a colony of this size.
 No dupe should have to wait too long for a free Outhouse.
 Importantly, you must have as many basins as outhouses.
 Dupes will not wait to use a basin, so if there isn’t one free after using the outhouse, a dupe will walk out the room and spread germs throughout your colony.